project-meucci/thimm.github.io/docs/Farmerama/Shorts-tony-lovell-carbon-canny-cattle-rancher-at-atlas-of-the-future-event.md

 ---
-title: Shorts: Tony Lovell, carbon-canny cattle rancher at Atlas of the Future event
+title: Shorts Tony Lovell Carbon Canny Cattle Rancher At Atlas Of The Future Event
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-06-30)